aprosail/rolldown-enhance/plugins/tsconfig-paths/README.md

 [en(English)](./README.md) |
 [zh(中文)](./README_zh.md)

-Resolves paths from tsconfig.json for Rolldown.
+A plugin to resolves paths from tsconfig for Rolldown.

-This plugin will help you to parse paths from a default or specified `tsconfig.json` file, or a parsed tsconfig object, and then modify the `resolve.alias` option of Rolldown.
+This plugin will help you to parse paths from a default or specified `tsconfig.json` or `tsconfig.xxx.json` file, or a parsed tsconfig object, and then modify the `resolve.alias` option of Rolldown.
 That you only need a single line of code to support tsconfig aliases in Rolldown.